broxus/ton-distribution/README.md

 ### Refund address

 This address will be used in case you need to return your TONs.
-The contract has the `refund(uint128 amount)` method which sends the specified amount to the refund address.
+The contract has the `refund()` method which refunds all contract's balance to the refund address.

 ### Refund lock duration